BLACK-POPCORN/SmartParkingSystem/README.md

    Use React-native framework as front-end.

 ### Machine Learning Model
+   Our machine learning models predict parking availability using historical data and precipitation data.
+We employ Long Short-Term Memory (LSTM) neural networks to capture temporal dependencies in the data.
    For details of this part, please refer to the [ML](/ML) directory.

 ### AWS Backend